 - 1 ½ cups Chicken Stock or Broth, divided

 - 1 ½ – 2 cups store-bought Barbecue Sauce (Recommended: Sweet Baby Ray’s)

-Next, prepare the pork by placing it on a large cutting board and trimming off any access fat with a knife.
-Then, rub half the spice rub into one side of meat, flip and rub the other half of the spices into the other half, being sure to cover every inch.
+Prepare the pork by placing it on a large cutting board and trimming off any excess fat with a knife.
+Then rub half the spice rub into one side of meat, flip and rub the other half of the spices into the other half, being sure to cover every inch.

 Allow the rub to set while preheating a Dutch oven or large cast iron skillet to high.
 Add in the oil and then gently add in the pork.
 Sear for a few minutes or until a golden crust has formed.
 Then rotate until browned on all sides.